juniorsundarCasual/TGT/vault/volume-5.chapter-357.md

 Guy actually revelled in the symphony of facepalms, muffled curses and animalistic grunts and groans from the students upon realising that there was a mistake somewhere that screwed up their experiment.
 This wasn't schadenfreude, though, just contentment in seeing that his students were learning something.

 He also enjoyed the aura and appearance the youngsters would adorn as they performed the procedures.
-It just looked... cute - like a little baby using a writing utensil.
+It just looked... cute - like a baby using a writing utensil.

 Guy shook those diminutive thoughts from his head because that wasn't being fair towards Revian, Kevan, Lacey and Casey - the quartet were actual scientists.
 To the best of his knowledge, no one had ever questioned or even considered the standardised quantification of mana and its usage.

 One might ask, why was something so fundamental as counting the resource that literally fuels the extraordinary things happening around overlooked for so long?

 The answer to that question is simpler than you think: it wasn't really necessary.
 Understanding the consumption of mana is an inherent ability to all mages - a mage knows exactly how much mana a particular spell will use after they cast it once.
 In other words, it is an instinctual understanding.
 However, this instinct does not define absolute amounts, but rather relative amounts.
 Furthermore, this instinct grows more precise and accurate, with both experience and with advancement in cultivation realms.
 So, after a particular point, having a quantifiable understanding of mana consumption is irrelevant or redundant for a mage.
 Finally, mages in the higher realms of cultivation don't have to count units of mana when casting spells.
 One could liken their usage of mana and magic to the usage of money by the wealthy and the elite.
-But it matters a lot to those in the lower realms (both in cultivation and in society), who need to be mindful of the available resource before spending it.
+But it matters a lot to those in the lower realms (both in cultivation and in society), who need to be mindful of the available resources before spending it.

 So, while this experiment would definitely benefit those in the lower realms, it has far-reaching consequences as well.
-Having a standardised method to quantify mana creates a unified language that mages can communicate in.
+Having a standardised method to quantify mana creates a unified language that mages can communicate.
 With a way to actually measure mana, mages no longer have to rely on arcane and non-translatable definitions and can actually compare notes when casting or developing a new spell.
 Open and clear communication will then open the doors to growth and development which in turn will push the magic community forward... or at least that is the hope.

 In conclusion, Guy was extremely invested in the results of this experiment.
 So much so that he took the initiative to conduct a test on the side to evaluate the limits of this new ability (or feature of mana sense).